mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

         <p>Create a file named <b>secrets.env</b>.</p>
     </step>

-The secrets.env file should contain values for these env vars:
+The `secrets.env` file should contain values for these env vars:

 * VAPI_PRIVATE_KEY
 * VAPI_PUBLIC_KEY
 * VAPI_PHONE_NUMBER_ID
 * VAPI4K_BASE_URL

+The first three values are obtained from the vapi.ai platform.
+The last value is the ngrok `Forwarding` url.

-It should look something like this:
+The `secrets/secrets.env` should look something like this:

 ```bash
 VAPI_PRIVATE_KEY=f3ff6277-8d9b-8873-eec7-743786e2aa42